NickMcConnell/Beleriand/docs/command.rst

 Game Status Commands
 ====================

-Character Description (``C``)
-  Brings up a full description of your character, including your skill levels, your current and potential stats, and various other information.
+Character Description (``@``) or Character Description (``C``) Brings up a full description of your character, including your skill levels, your current and potential stats, and various other information.
-  From this screen, you can change your name or use the file character description command to save your character status to a file.
-That command saves additional information, including your background, your inventory, and the contents of your house.
+  From this screen, you can change your name, gain abilities, increase skills, view your character's history, or use the file character description command to save your character status to a file.
+This last command saves additional information, including your background, your inventory, and the contents of your house.

+Display abilities (``TAB``)
+  This command takes you directly to the ability screen (also accessible from the character description screen).
+From this screen you can view or gain abilities.

 Check knowledge (``~``)
   This command allows you to ask about the knowledge possessed by your character.
-Currently, this includes being able to list all known "artifacts", "uniques", and "objects".
-Normally, once an artifact is "generated", and "lost", it can never again be found, and will become "known" to the player.
-With "preserve" mode, an artifact can never be "lost" until it is "known" to the player.
-In either case, any "known" artifacts not in the possession of the player will never again be "generated".
+Currently, this includes being able to list all known "artefacts", "uniques", and "objects".
 The "uniques" are special "unique" monsters which can only be killed once per game.
 Certain "objects" come in "flavors", and you must determine the effect of each "flavor" once for each such type of object, and this command will allow you to display all "known" flavors.
 Inscribing items in this list will cause you to similarly inscribe all similar items you find from this point on.

 Saving and Exiting Commands
 ===========================